jeremydeanlakey/json/README.md

 A library to make it easier for me to deal with json in Android.
 The style is optimized to my preferences, and not necessarily common best practices.

-Here are some key differences in how to use this library vs JSONObject:
+Here are some key differences in this library vs JSONObject:

 1. To avoid try-catch blocks, I throw RuntimeExceptions.
 To keep code safe, you must have an if-statement before each dangerous method call.
 As a personal preference, I find an if-statements to be more pleasant than try-catch.